Ways to curb your loneliness as a leader

 The days, weeks and years running a business are too long to be spent thinking that you’re doing it by yourself.
 The stress of loneliness is detrimental to your health.

-It can be lonely at the top but it doesn’t have to be!
+It can be lonely at the top, but it doesn’t have to be!

-The views, opinions and positions expressed by columnists and contributors are the author’s alone.
-They do not inherently or expressly reflect the views, opinions and/or positions of our publication.
+The opinions expressed by our columnists and contributors are theirs alone and do not inherently or expressly reflect the views of our publication.